 Government agencies are seeking a better understanding of changing transportation needs and impacts as the U.S. expands domestic fuel production of petroleum, natural gas, and alternative fuels in order to use federal policies and regulations to foster a supply chain that minimizes environmental and safety impacts.

-To analyze potential fuel options, the Federal Aviation Administration (FAA), the Department of Energy (DOE), and the U.S. Navy’s Office of Naval Research have turned to Volpe to develop a national model for evaluating optimal freight and fuel transport patterns, costs, and impacts.
+To analyze potential fuel options, the Federal Aviation Administration (FAA), the Department of Energy (DOE), and the U.S. Navy’s Office of Naval Research have turned to U.S. DOT's Volpe Center to develop a national model for evaluating optimal freight and fuel transport patterns, costs, and impacts.